 Class Size

-10 max
+15 max

-Small class size for real practice
+Small class for real practice

 The course benefits from people at all levels.
 Executives, sales teams, managers, and individual contributors all bring different conflicts to the table — and that range makes the exercises better for everyone.